 The salary of the finalist selected for this role will be set based on a variety of factors, including but not limited to departmental budgets, qualifications, experience, education, licenses, specialty, and training.
 The above hiring range represents the University's good faith and reasonable estimate of the range of possible compensation at the time of posting.

-The Eleanor and Lou Gehrig ALS Center at Columbia University is seeking a full-time Genetic Counseling Assistant (GCA).
-Reporting to the Center???s Clinical Genetic Counselor and Translational Research Manager, the GCA will support the Center???s genetic research projects in various administrative and clinical research-related responsibilities.
-This role will provide invaluable experience for individuals who intend to apply for graduate programs in clinical genetics and genetic counseling, for individuals interested in administrative management, or for individuals hoping to gain skills in genetics-focused research.
-Genetics expertise is not a prerequisite for this position, as there will be many opportunities for genetic learning and continuing education.
+The Department of Neurology at Columbia University is seeking a full-time Genetic Counseling Assistant (GCA) to support the newly launched Neurogenetics Program.
+This program promotes neurogenetics clinical care, research and education.
+The role of the GCA will be to provide support to the program, its neurologists and its genetic counselors in various administrative tasks.
+This work experience will provide invaluable experience for individuals who intend to apply for graduate programs in clinical genetics and genetic counseling or for individuals interested in administrative management.
+Genetics expertise will develop through this work and is not a prerequisite, and there will be many opportunities for genetic learning and continuing education.

-Provide reminder phone calls and/or emails for upcoming research participant appointments to participants and the study team
+Provide reminder phone calls for upcoming patient appointments

-Process, package, and ship specimens for genetic testing in a timely manner
+Assist in processing, packaging and shipment of specimens for genetic testing in a timely manner

 Scan and upload documents into the electronic medical record system